Designer Interview: Getting Titanfall 's controls just right

 For a game about piloting giant mechs, it sure feels good to run around on foot in Titanfall.
 Well, maybe not on foot, exactly, since when you’re outside your titan you’ll mostly be leaping through the air and running along walls.

 This is a game in which you can traverse levels at fantastic speed and explore their full vertical heights, using a moveset which not only rewards skill but is also surprisingly intuitive to grasp.

 And it feels great, even with a gamepad.
 Titanfall is a model of firstperson fluidity and precision on gamepad, while also capturing a sense of your pilot’s – and titan’s – physical body.
 This moveset and sense of motion emerged from the firstperson shooter greats.

 Both Titanfall, which was released in March 2014, and its sequel, which was released in October 2016, were built in heavily adapted versions of the Source engine and therefore inherit the fundamental control systems of Half-Life 2.

 But in sculpting the game’s actual feel, developer Respawn was also looking back to another classic, Halo: Combat Evolved.
 “It’s still the gold standard,” says senior software engineer Rayme Vinson.
-As he began to block out the controls for the game that would become Titanfall, he’d load up Halo’s first level and play its first encounter over and over again, killing off all the AI apart from a single grunt.
-“Then I could dance around him and see what [Bungie] did,” he says, noting the way Halo’s crosshair is lower than the center of the screen so you can see more of the world, how it deals with aim-assist, and how its stable view as you walk gets across a sense of Master Chief’s indomitability.
+As he began to block out the controls for the game that would become Titanfall, he’d load up Halo, the second level, and play its first encounter over and over again, killing off all the AI apart from a single grunt.
+“Then I could dance around him and see what [Bungie] did,” he says, noting how it deals with aim-assist, and how its stable view as you walk gets across a sense of Master Chief’s indomitability.

 The team didn’t adopt all Halo’s lessons by any means.
 For instance, Titanfall has view-bob to communicate an awareness of physical motion, but they wanted it to maintain some of Halo’s steadiness.
 “Intuiting from what they did, it seemed they had a big focus on making it so players could shoot the bad guys as easily as possible and not get motion sick, and not getting motion sick became a big part of Titanfall,” says multiplayer design lead Todd Alderman.

 Motion sickness in firstperson games is complex and subjective, but Respawn found that when they added view-bob but kept the crosshair fixed to the center of the screen it would feel like the player character was constantly looking left-right-left-right, causing some players to feel nauseous.

 “I think a big thing that causes motion sickness is a disconnect between what you’re seeing on screen and what you’re trying to do,” says programmer lead software engineer John Haggerty.
 “Any time we move the view without your input that can cause motion sickness.”

 Alongside these fundamentals, Respawn also started to develop Titanfall’s emblematic wall-run, which takes a central part in its overall movement system because it grants the speed boost that gives both games their kinetic emphasis.
 The wall-run also feels skillful to pull off, despite actually being simple to initiate.

 Haggerty began to develop the wall-running system by allowing players to freely walk on walls by pulling towards them instead of having gravity pull them down.
 He then tested it in Half-Life 2, specifically the section just after you get the pistol, where train tracks run through a walled channel.

 “I was just wall-running around that for days, messing around,” he laughs.
 “You do it a bit, something goes wrong so you change the code, and then you do it again, and you do it a few hundred times and you end up with something that’s reasonable.”
 From there it was a matter of adding features like gravity gradually pulling the player down over time and refining with designers as they implemented it in levels.

 To the player it’s a matter of jumping into wall and they simply start running along it.
 For the game, it meant having to define between slopes and walls (“slopes are complicated”) and also having it constantly check around the player for surfaces that can be run along, disregarding such elements as the sides of steps.

 One change between Titanfall and Titanfall 2 was to stop players who were starting their runs near the tops of walls from falling off, because the arc took them over the top.
 It sounds like a simple fix, but it was a challenge since it added yet another thing for the game to need to check about the world to an already computationally expensive list.

 Part of its easy feel is down to the way Titanfall communicates what’s going on, tilting the view away from the wall to indicate that you’re running on it.
 One thing that was added and immediately made it feel much better was Alderman’s suggestion to tilt the view as a player starts to jump towards a wall but before they begin to run, allowing them to anticipate it.